David Finch (comics): Career

 David Finch started his comics career drawing Top Cow Productions' Cyberforce, after series creator and studio founder Marc Silvestri ceased his run as writer/artist on that book.
 Finch co-created Ascension with Matt "Batt" Banning.
 He later worked on the first three issues of Aphrodite IX with David Wohl.

 In 2003, Finch returned to comics for a year-long arc on Ultimate X-Men with writer Brian Michael Bendis.
 Following that, the duo moved on to The Avengers, where they destroyed Marvel's premiere superhero team and then relaunched it as New Avengers featuring a radically different cast.
-On Avengers, Finch's presence doubled sales with starting with his first issue.
+On Avengers, Finch's presence doubled sales starting with his first issue.